 New York sole proprietorships do not pay any corporation franchise taxes or filing fees.
-The sole proprietor pays the state and federal personal income tax individually.
+The sole proprietor shall, only, pay state and federal personal income tax individually.

-New York partnerships are considered “pass-through” businesses where the incomes passes to the individuals who own them.
+New York partnerships are considered “pass-through” businesses where the income passes to individuals.
 New York partnerships do not pay federal or state income taxes, but are subject to state filing fees, which are calculated based on gross income.
 The effective maximum tax in New York is $4,500.

-New York C corporations have a multitude of options.
-New York C corporations can choose a simple calculation that usually results in paying approximately 7% of its net income.
+New York C corporations have a multitude of options in taxation.
+New York C corporations can choose a simple calculation that usually results in paying approximately 7% of net income.
 New York small businesses with net income less than $290,000 usually get a slightly discounted rate.
 New York C corporations can also calculate taxable income based on its business and investment capital less liabilities, or can choose to pay based upon gross receipts.
-Consult with a qualified tax attorney to decide which method is best for your New York C corporation’s needs.
+Consult with a qualified New York tax attorney to decide which method is best for your New York C corporation’s needs.

-No matter which business model or method your New York small business has chosen, you should always consult an experienced tax attorney to determine the best method for your needs.
+No matter which business model or method your New York small business has chosen, you should always consult an experienced New York tax attorney to determine the best corporate structure for your needs.

-- Business Formation Basics: Filing a DBA Name In New York
+- Filing a DBA Name In New York

 - Winding Up Your New York Business: Essential Steps to Business Closure in New York